 How you stack your firewood is just as important as where you store it.
 This is because improper stacking can restrict airflow and cause the pieces to get damp and moldy.

 You can prevent this by stacking the wood in one row with all pieces facing the same way and at least two feet of space on both sides.
 Don’t stack the pieces too tightly next to each other.
-Instead, leave small gaps between the pieces so that air can get through and keep them dry.
+Instead, leave small gaps between the pieces so air can get through and keep them dry.

 5. Strategically Choose the Room for Indoor Storage